ADMISSION INFORMATION AND PROCESS

 Applicants must request and send official transcripts from high school and each college previously attended.
 GED recipients must request and have an official score report sent to the Admissions Office.

 Applicants must complete and submit an online application for admission into the Sheridan College (SC) Dental Hygiene Program no later than February 15th.
 Completed observation forms need to be submitted to the program administrative assistant by February 15th by mail, fax, scanned email, or in person.
-Download the Dental Hygiene Observation Forms.
+Please download the Dental Hygiene Program information packet, which includes the new observation forms with reduced hour requirements.

 It is the responsibility of the applicant to follow up with the program administrative assistant to make sure the application is complete.

-Students will be notified by mail no later than 3 weeks after the application deadline of their admission status: Conditional Acceptance, Alternate List, and Not Accepted.
+Students will be notified of their admission status by mail by mid May: Conditional Acceptance, Alternate List, and Not Accepted.
 If any candidate selected for the program does not accept their appointment the admissions committee will then select from the Alternate List.
 Vacancies may occur as late as the first week of class.

 No applications will be held or placed on a waiting list for the next year.
 Applicants may reapply as many times as they wish.
 It is important for all applicants to consider alternative options available in the event of not being selected.